 The Benefits of Google Search Console

-How to Set up Google Search Console for Your Site
+How to Set Up Google Search Console For Your Site

 When you’re ready to set up Google Search Console for your website, you’re going to have to do some technical stuff.

-Once you’re signed in, click “Add A Property” in the upper, right-hand corner.
-When you do that, a popup will appear.
+Once you’re signed in, click “Add A Property” in the upper, left-hand corner.

 Once you’ve uploaded the file, click the confirmation link and Google Search Console will validate the existence of the file.
 Then, you’re all set up!